Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 2. Fan speed

  Different materials require different fan speeds to optimize print quality.
-Some materials can shrink more than others when cooled faster, while some dont need fans at all.
+Some materials can shrink more than others when cooled faster, while some don't need fans at all.

 3. Regular/maximum fan speed threshold